ryanorsinger/machine-learning-classification-workshop/intro-overview-handout.md

 **Specificity** = #TN/#(TN + FP) .When it’s actually no, how often does it predict no?

-**Precision** = #TP/# of predicted yes = # True Positives / (#True Positives + #False Positives). the higher this number is, the more you were able to pinpoint all positives correctly.
+**Precision** = TP/predicted yes = # True Positives / (#True Positives + #False Positives). the higher this number is, the more you were able to pinpoint all positives correctly.
 If this is a low score, you predicted a lot of positives where there were none.